 Risk based internal auditing

-The aim of this website, and the books and spreadsheets available from it, is to push out the boundaries of internal auditing by providing practical ideas on implementing (risk based) internal auditing.
+The aim of this website, and the books and spreadsheets available from it, is to push out the boundaries of internal auditing by providing practical ideas on implementing internal auditing focused on the achievement of objectives.
 These ideas are not meant to represent ‘best practice’ but to be thought provoking.

 1. Book 1: Risk based internal auditing -